divyansh1398/AVAX-ADV-2/README.md

 from the in-memory order book maintained by the `tokenvm`).

 #### Step 6: Close Order
-Let's say we now changed our mind and no longer want to allow others to fill our order.
-You can cancel it by running the following command from this
+If you've had a change of heart and no longer wish to permit others to execute your order, you can cancel it by running the following command from this location:
-location:
 ```bash
 ./build/token-cli action close-order
 ```

-When you are done, the output should look something like this:
+When you are done, the output should look like this:
 ```
 database: .token-cli
 address: token1rvzhmceq997zntgvravfagsks6w0ryud3rylh4cdvayry0dl97nsjzf3yp